Checky-Hu/selfdoc/note/os/xv6.md

 - x86 instruction set contains `in, out` for I/O devices' read and write;
 - modern x86 use `memory mapped I/O` for interacting with I/O devices just like memory.

+## appendix-b

+### boot loader
+- x86 PC starts with BIOS that prepares hardware and gives the right of control to boot sector(512B data area on the disk).
+Boot sector contains boot loader that load kernel to memory;
+- BIOS load boot sector to memory 0x7c00 and then set %ip to this address.
+When boot loader starts, cpu is under Intel 8088 cpu mode.
+Boot loader set cpu to modern operating mode and load kernel from disk to memory;
+- xv6 boot loader contains two source files: `bootasm.S` written by 16&32 bits asm, and `bootmain.c` written by c.

+### asm boot program

+### C boot program

+### in reality